Ingredients Listed on a Food Label

 Light or Lite: This could mean that the food is light in color, taste, or texture.
 Ensure you confirm the fat content in the nutritional info section.

 No added sugar or sugar-free: The product doesn’t have sucrose or table sugar.
-However, it might have other forms of sugar as well as fat and salt.
+However, it might have other forms of sugar, fat, and salt.

 Oven-baked not fried: Products with this tag might still be coated or sprayed with oil before being oven-baked, meaning they still have high amounts of fat.